Skip to main content

 How to fix?

-The encoding quality dropdown is located in the Advanced section on the AI filter selection page.
+You can find the encoding quality dropdown in the Advanced section on the AI filter selection page.

 Enhanced video won't play in the video player

-There are two possible reasons why the file won't play.
+There are two possible reasons why the file isn't playing.

 Reason one: Missing decoder codecs